Election Security and Accuracy

 The ICX voting system uses error-checking techniques to ensure the accuracy of reading and writing digital data.
 Repetitive data integrity checks ensure that only authorized devices (printer and ATI) are properly connected.

-The ICX voting system incorporates a durable and affordable commercial off-the-shelf tablet that has a capacitive touchscreen, which is commonly found in today’s tablets and smartphones.
+The ICX voting system incorporates a durable commercial off-the-shelf tablet that has a capacitive touchscreen, which is commonly found in today’s tablets and smartphones.
 Voters will find the system intuitive and easy to use.

 Voting System Transparency